RUDRA-PRATAP-SINGH01/Distributed-rate-limiter/docs/architecture/request-flow.md

 **Idempotent path buffers full body in memory.** Large uploads hit `IDEMPOTENCY_MAX_BODY_BYTES` with 413.
 I chose correctness over streaming for mutating APIs.

-**Complete/fail requires fence token match.** A stale worker cannot overwrite Redis after lock reclaim — but legitimate completes fail with `ErrStaleFence` if the client retried after lock expiry and another worker claimed.
+**Complete/fail requires fence token match.** A stale worker cannot overwrite Redis after lock reclaim, but legitimate completes fail with `ErrStaleFence` if the client retried after lock expiry and another worker claimed.

-**Normal path does not deduplicate.** Duplicate GETs each consume quota — by design.
+**Normal path does not deduplicate.** Duplicate GETs each consume quota. by design.

-**Routing reads body twice in some paths.** `forwardRequest` and idempotent forward call `readRequestBody` to support POST through router — small CPU cost for correctness.
+**Routing reads body twice in some paths.** `forwardRequest` and idempotent forward call `readRequestBody` to support POST through router. small CPU cost for correctness.

 ---